Is It Cheating? Signs of Cheating and Impacts on Mental Health

 For example, if you are momentarily attracted to the local barista, that’s not usually an issue.
 However, if you continue to think about that barista after leaving and start getting coffee there every day for a chance to interact with them, it may have moved into potentially problematic territory.
 While you may not have technically cheated yet, when you begin fantasizing about another person, you may be paving the road for following through if the opportunity presents itself — which could spell trouble for an exclusive commitment.

 Online cheating can include any sort of intimate online activity that may hurt your partner or break their trust.
-Again, it depends on the couple, but such activities could include liking the posts of someone to whom you’re attracted, sending inappropriate videos and messages, or having full-blown internet relationships.
-For some people, engaging with certain social media activities or watching online pornography doesn’t constitute cheating, but it does for others.
+Again, it depends on the couple, but such activities could include liking the posts of someone to whom you’re attracted, sending inappropriate videos and flirty messages, or having full-blown internet relationships.
+For some people, engaging with certain social media activities or watching online pornography may not constitute cheating, but for others it can.
+For those who consider porn cheating, a partner continuing to engage with it can feel like a betrayal.

 • Keeping dating profiles active